SystemsApproach/5G/intro.rst

 together on their behalf.
 All of this requires a fundamentally different architecture.

-The requirements for this architecture are ambitious.
-They can be summarized along three dimensions:
+The requirements for this architecture are ambitious, and can be summarized as having three primary objectives:

-- *Massive Internet-of-Things*, potentially including devices with ultra-low energy (10+ years of battery life), ultra-low complexity (10s of bits-per-second), and ultra-high density (1 million nodes per squared-km).
+- To support *Massive Internet-of-Things*, potentially including devices with ultra-low energy (10+ years of battery life), ultra-low complexity (10s of bits-per-second), and ultra-high density (1 million nodes per square kilometer).

-- *Mission-Critical Control*, potentially including ultra-high availability (greater than :math:`10^{-5}` per ms), ultra-low latency (as low as 1 ms), and extreme mobility (up to 100 km/h).
+- To support *Mission-Critical Control*, potentially including ultra-high availability (greater than :math:`10^{-5}` per ms), ultra-low latency (as low as 1 ms), and extreme mobility (up to 100 km/h).

-- *Enhaned Mobile Broadband*, potentially including extreme capacity (10 Tbps per squared-km) and extreme data rates (multi-Gbps peak, 100+ Mbps sustained).
+- To support *Enhaned Mobile Broadband*, potentially including extreme capacity (10 Tbps per square kilometer) and extreme data rates (multi-Gbps peak, 100+ Mbps sustained).

-These goals will certainly not be met overnight, but that's in keeping with each generation of the mobile network being a decade-long endeavor.
+These targets will certainly not be met overnight, but that's in keeping with each generation of the mobile network being a decade-long endeavor.

-This book describes the 5G cellular network, which because it is on an evolutionary path and not a point solution, includes standardized specifications, a range of implementation choices, and a long list of aspirational goals.
+The 5G mobile network, because it is on an evolutionary path and not a point solution, includes standardized specifications, a range of implementation choices, and a long list of aspirational goals.
 Because this leaves so much room for interpretation,